kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_runtime_environments/_index.md

        be a simple link to the next tutorial.
 -->

-# Following a git commit to service execution
+# Following a git commit to runtime environments

 ## Overview